Seminary Governance

 The Vice Rector assists the President-Rector as delegated and oversees the discipline of the student body.

-The department directors oversee the operation of the four major dimensions of the seminary program.
+The coordinators of formation oversee the operation of the four major dimensions of the Seminary’s priestly formation program.

-Director of Human Formation and Vice President of Administration: Reverend Stephen Clovis of the Archdiocese of Portland in Oregon
+Vice President of Administration and Coordinator of Human Formation: Reverend Stephen Clovis of the Archdiocese of Portland in Oregon

-Director of Pastoral Formation: Reverend Stephen Clovis of the Archdiocese of Portland in Oregon (interim)
+Coordinator of Pastoral Formation: Reverend Anh Tran of the Archdiocese of Seattle

 Episcopal Council